The mixing conjecture under GRH: The main estimate for small

 \begin{proof} From Lemma \ref{lemma:skew-basis} we may replace the basis $\mathscr{B}_\sigma(N)$ by the skew basis $\mathcal{B}_\sigma^{\rm skew}(N)$.
 We may therefore assume that $u$ is of the form $a(1/L).u^{\rm new}$, where $L\mid N/M$.
 Lemmata \ref{lemma-triple-prod} and \ref{lemma-L-function-sum} then together imply that

 where

 The truncation to $|\nu_\pi|\ll N^\varepsilon$ is justified by pitting (when $B$ is indefinite) the exponential decay in the spectral parameter against the convexity bound on the $L$-function.
-By the Weyl law, there are $O(N^{1+\varepsilon})$ terms in $\mathcal{L}(D,N)$, and an application of the Lindel\"of bound to the central $L$-values in each term yields result. \end{proof}
+By the Weyl law, there are $O(N^{1+\varepsilon})$ terms in $\mathcal{L}(D,N)$, and an application of the Lindel\"of bound to the central $L$-values in each term (i.e.\ each $L$-value is bounded by an $\varepsilon$-power of its conductor) yields result. \end{proof}

 Putting together the results in \S\ref{sec:Eis-cont}, we obtain the following estimate on the Eisenstein term in Proposition \ref{lemma-spectral-decomp}.

 \begin{lemma} Under the Lindel\"of Hypothesis, we have ${\rm Eis}_N(f_1,f_2)\ll_\varepsilon N^{1/2+\varepsilon}D^{-1/4+\varepsilon}$. \end{lemma} \begin{proof} Inserting Lemmata \ref{lemma:3prod-Eis} and \ref{lemma:Weyl-Eis-bound}, we obtain a majorant of the form